Francois helps Florida State escape with win over Samford

+TALLAHASSEE, Fla. — Florida State paid Samford $500,000 looking for a guaranteed win.
+The Seminoles got a victory — but quite the run for their money.

-TALLAHASSEE, Fla. — Deondre Francois threw for 320 yards and three touchdowns, including the go-ahead score to Tre’ McKitty with 4:03 to go, as Florida State held off Samford 36-26 on Saturday.
+Deondre Francois threw for 320 yards and three touchdowns, including the game-winning score to Tre’ McKitty with 4:03 to go, as Florida State held off Samford 36-26 on Saturday.

 Trailing 26-21, Francois led the Seminoles (1-1) on an 11-play, 82-yard drive that put them ahead for the first time this season.
-Francois connected with McKitty for the 5-yard touchdown, and he then found Nyqwan Murray for the 2-point conversion as Florida State took a 29-26 lead.
+Francois connected with McKitty for the 5-yard touchdown, and he then found Nyqwan Murray for the two-point conversion pass as Florida State went ahead 29-26.

-The win was the first at Florida State for coach Willie Taggart, who opened with a 24-3 loss to Virginia Tech on Monday.
+Florida State scored its final 15 points in a span of just 1:40.
+The win was the first at Florida State for Willie Taggart, who opened with a 24-3 loss to Virginia Tech on Monday.

+“It wasn’t pretty but it was good to see our guys find a way to come back and get a win after we started slow and weren’t playing as well,” Taggart said.

+Hodges completed 39 of 60 passes for Samford (1-1).
+It was one of the best games of his career, just short of the school-record 516 yards he threw for last season against Western Carolina.

+“We just fought all the way there until the end,” Samford coach Chris Hatcher said.
+“We had a couple of bounces that didn’t go our way.
+We had a couple of turnovers that really hurt us.”

-Francois completed 31 of 46 passes and threw two touchdown passes to redshirt freshman Tamorrion Terry.
-The junior quarterback also had an 8-yard touchdown run.
+Francois completed 31 of 46 passes for 320 yards, including a pair of touchdown passes to redshirt freshman Tamorrion Terry.
+The junior quarterback had his sixth career 300-yard game, completed passes to eight receivers and also had an 8-yard touchdown run.

+“Any win is a good win no matter who you’re playing,” Francois said.
+“We’re going to get the mistakes corrected.”

 The start of the game was delayed one hour, 25 minutes due to weather.

-The Seminoles played without right tackle Landon Dickerson (ankle).
-Another lineman, Abdul Bello, also missed the game.
+The Seminoles played without their top lineman, right tackle Landon Dickerson (ankle).
+Another lineman, Abdul Bello, also missed the game with an undisclosed injury.
 Arthur Williams, who converted from defensive tackle in August, got the start at left guard.

 THE TAKEAWAY